 The Cash home, built in 1935, has been restored to its appearance when the Cash family lived there, from 1935 to 1954.
 It is furnished based on recollections from family members and conveys the lifestyle of the Cash family as typical colonists.
 Restoration funds have come from proceeds generated by the annual Johnny Cash Music Festival, along with private donations.
 To view the restoration progress on the Johnny Cash Boyhood Home, click here.

 The Dyess Colony Administration Building, completed in 1936, has been restored to house the Dyess Colony Museum, along with municipal offices for the City of Dyess.
 Funding for the restoration was provided primarily through grants from the Arkansas Natural and Cultural Resources Council, with support from a Challenge Grant through the National Endowment for the Humanities.
 Exhibits focus on the history of the Colony, lifestyles of colonists, the Cash family as typical colonists, and the impact of growing up in Dyess on Johnny Cash and his music.
 To view the restoration progress on the Colony Circle, click here.

-Built in 1947 after the original community building burned, the Theatre is being rebuilt (only the front façade currently remains) to serve as a Visitor/Orientation Center, including Dyess and Johnny Cash films and other interpretive materials and exhibits.
-Restoration funds are primarily through a Challenge Grant from the National Endowment for the Humanities.
+Built in 1947 after the original community building burned, the theatre and later adjoining pop shop have been rebuilt as a Visitors Center, including admission to museum and house tours, a gift shop, an orientation film, and other exhibits.
+Restoration funds came from Arkansas Natural and Cultural Resources Council grants and a Challenge Grant from the National Endowment for the Humanities.
 To view the restoration progress on the Colony Circle, click here.

 As funds become available, other phases of the restoration include:

-• Recreating the outbuildings at the Cash home (barn, smokehouse, chicken coop, and outhouse)
+• Recreating the outbuildings at the Cash home (barn, smokehouse, chicken coop, and privy)

 • Rebuilding a former colony house adjacent to the Cash house to provide visitor services